cc32d9/cc32d9_ideas_for_EOSIO/Crosschain_Pegged_Token.md

 arbitrary memo string.

 `telos:mainnetgw` verifies that Alice has "established" pairing status and that the transfer is in accepted currency.
-It creates an entry in pending payments table.
+It registers the payment in Alice's pairing entry as a pending payment.
+Only one pending payment is allowed for a user at a time.

 Oracles wait for the transfer transaction to appear in irreversible block, and send `startxfer` actions to `mainnet:telosgw`, indicating the